-Anticipated changes in the value of gold and base metals would not, in management's opinion, change the recognized value of any of the Company's financial instruments.
+Anticipated changes in the value of gold and base metals could, in management's opinion, change the recognized value of the Company's marketable securities.

 (ii) Cash flow fair value interest rate risk

 The Company does not have interest-bearing borrowings for which general rate fluctuations apply.
 The Company is exposed to interest rate risk only to the extent of interest on the balance of the bank accounts.